Reinsurance Firm Compares Flash Storage Vendors to Optimize Data Analytics

 A global reinsurance firm runs monthly analytics on a sizeable amount of data related to claims and other business metrics.
 This process involves the massive ingestion of data at the end of every month followed by an equally large write-out of data following analysis and reporting.

 Recognizing that their situation was an ideal use case for flash storage, the firm decided it was time to evaluate leading vendors.
-To do so effectively, it was critical that they had a way to compare like-for-like performance against their specific workloads.
+To do so effectively, it was critical they had a way to compare like-for-like performance against their specific workloads.

-As a trusted resource, we were asked to facilitate the comparison of four flash solutions: NetApp AFF8060, EMC XtremIO, Pure M50 and Violin 7300.
-We worked with these OEMs to acquire and configure the necessary hardware before the test.
+As a trusted expert on flash storage, WWT was asked to facilitate the comparison of four competing solutions: NetApp AFF8060, EMC XtremIO, Pure M50 and Violin 7300.
+We worked with each OEM to acquire and configure the necessary hardware in our Advanced Technology Center (ATC) prior the test.

-We used our Flash Lab within our Advanced Technology Center (ATC) that already had two-brick ExtremIO and the AFF8060.
+Our Flash Lab within the ATC already featured two-brick ExtremIO and the AFF8060.
 We then coordinated with Pure and Violin to deliver and configure their solution.
-The Flash Lab includes a pair of MDF switches, a UCS domain consisting of two VCT 48 fabric interconnects and three B Series UCS blades, each running as a single VM for testing.
+The Flash Lab included a pair of MDF switches, a UCS domain consisting of two VCT 48 fabric interconnects and three B-series UCS blades, each running as a single VM for testing.
 Btest was used for workload simulation.